SuperOfficeDocs/superoffice-docs/docs/en/marketing/recipients/learn/manage-bounces.md

 1. Select the email in the list and click **Open** in the side-panel to edit the contact.
 2. Go to the **Details** tab.
-3. A warning icon ![icon][img1] next to the email address indicates a problem.
+3. A warning icon (<i class="ph ph-warning" aria-hidden="true"></i>) next to the email address indicates a problem.
 Hold the mouse-pointer over the icon to view the cause of the problem.

 > [!TIP]
 > Click a column to access sorting and grouping functions.